Partnership with Whakatu's Iwi

 The Treaty settlements include a Statutory Acknowledgment for each iwi, recognising the particular cultural, spiritual, historical and traditional association of an Iwi with the identified site/area.
 This type of redress enhances the ability of the Iwi to participate in specified RMA processes.
 Each Statutory Acknowledgment includes a Statement of Association which states the Iwi’s particular cultural, spiritual, historical, and traditional association with identified areas.

 Statutory Acknowledgments are to be read as attachments to RMA Plans.
-More information on Statutory Acknowledgments can be found here.
+See more information on Statutory Acknowledgments.

 A GIS map showing the Treaty settlement areas for each Iwi can be found on the Marlborough District Council website.